 Parent company of Heritage Bank will close 4 more branches

-Combine those with the nine branch closures in January, and the company has reduced its total footprint to 49 branches, down from 62, or 21 percent.
+Combine those with the nine branch closures in January, and the company has reduced its total footprint to 49 branches, down from 62.

 Jeff Deuel, president and chief executive of Heritage Financial Corp., said the branch consolidations reflect how banking habits have changed.
 Customers are migrating more to online and mobile banking, and that shift was exacerbated by the pandemic, he said.

-“Our customers need buildings less and less,” Deuel said, adding that the upcoming closures are in locations that are already close to an existing branch.
+“Our customers need buildings less and less,” Deuel said, adding that the branches being closed are near other sites that will remain open.
 For example, a small branch will close in Oak Harbor on Whidbey Island and that staff will be consolidated with a larger branch in the area.

-The other closures are in the Portland area, Kelso, Washington and in Spanaway, Pierce County, he said.
+The other closures are in the Portland area, as well as Kelso and in Spanaway, he said.

 Although the branches will close in October, they were announced Thursday because the company has to give customers and its regulator, the Federal Deposit Insurance Corp., 90 days’ notice about its intentions.